 This is where I would come home stinking drunk… Pig Out and the Pass Out.

 Every one of those nights went the same way.
 Come home depressed because I failed.
-I’d meet a cure girl but I didn’t know how to act around her.
+I’d meet a cute girl but I didn’t know how to act around her.
 I felt pre-determined to be alone.

 I’d focus on that one girl who “did it” for me.
 Check her out from afar.
 Position myself to meet her.